iliakur/miteclock/README.md

 - Irregular Maintenance
 - QA

-From your experience with the mite webapp, you know that in order to add an entry and start the clock for it you need to specify the following three fields:
+From your experience with the mite webapp, you know that a time entry has the following three fields:

-- project
+1. project
-- service
+1. service
-- note
+1. note

-However, what if instead of selecting the project and the service from a drop-down you did so by pressing just one key?
+What if instead of selecting the project and the service from a drop-down you did so by pressing just one key?
 This is much faster, especially if you have more realistic (i.e. larger) sets of projects and services that you'd have to sift through with the drop-down.

 These keys are known as shortcuts and you can define them in your configuration file.
 For our example here, let's create a few mappings from keys to project/service names.
 We